EE

 time_remaining = cycle_duration - (elapsed % cycle_duration)

-The relative delta controls deserve a closer look too.
+The relative delta controls do a lot of work too.
 For volume, the app tracks the wrist's Y position frame by frame.
 Each frame, it computes (previousY - currentY) * sensitivity and adds that delta to the running volume value, clamped between 0 and 1.
-Pitch works similarly but with rotation — it computes atan2 from the wrist to the middle finger's MCP joint, diffs it against the previous frame's angle, and accumulates the delta in cents.
-This approach means you can "ratchet" the controls: move your hand, lift it, reposition, and continue adjusting from where you left off.
+Pitch works the same way, but with rotation.
+It computes atan2 from the wrist to the middle finger's MCP joint, diffs that against the previous frame's angle, and accumulates the delta in cents.
+That lets you "ratchet" the controls: move your hand, lift it, reposition, then keep adjusting from where you left off.

 The terminal aesthetic

-The entire app is wrapped in a retro CRT terminal theme — dark background, green phosphor text, amber highlights, and cyan accents.
-A ScanlineOverlay drawn with SwiftUI's Canvas API paints 1-pixel horizontal lines every 3 points across the entire screen, simulating the look of an old CRT monitor.
-The onboarding flow mimics a system boot sequence: [OK] Camera module loaded, [OK] Hand tracking engine ready, one line at a time, until it lands on "Welcome, operator.
+The whole app sits inside a retro CRT terminal theme: dark background, green phosphor text, amber status messages, cyan accents.
+A ScanlineOverlay drawn with SwiftUI's Canvas API paints 1-pixel horizontal lines every 3 points across the screen, giving it that old-monitor texture without using an image.
+The onboarding flow behaves like a system boot sequence: [OK] Camera module loaded, [OK] Hand tracking engine ready, one line at a time, until it lands on "Welcome, operator.
 Control audio tracks with your hands."

-This same aesthetic carries over to the landing page I built at gesturebox.app.
-It's a Next.js site with the same CRT vibe — scanlines via CSS repeating gradients, a vignette with radial gradients, a subtle flicker animation, and IBM Plex Mono for the typeface.
-The boot sequence from the app is recreated as a Framer Motion animation that progressively reveals system status lines with staggered timing.
-A glitch effect on the title uses RGB chromatic aberration through layered text-shadow.
+I carried the same visual language into the landing page at gesturebox.app.
+It's a Next.js site with scanlines from CSS repeating gradients, a vignette from radial gradients, a subtle flicker animation, and IBM Plex Mono for the typeface.
+The app's boot sequence comes back as a Framer Motion animation that reveals system status lines with staggered timing.
+The title glitch uses layered text-shadow values for RGB chromatic aberration.

 The most fun constraint: the entire landing page uses zero images.
 Every visual element is built from CSS effects, Unicode box-drawing characters (, , , └─>), and block elements (, , ).
-The pipeline diagram showing CAPTURE → INTERPRET → CONTROL is pure styled <div>s with responsive connectors that switch from horizontal arrows on desktop to vertical on mobile.
+The pipeline diagram showing CAPTURE → INTERPRET → CONTROL is pure styled <div>s, with connectors that switch from horizontal arrows on desktop to vertical links on mobile.

-Even the backend is minimal — waitlist signups go directly into a Notion database via the official API.
-Email, name, signup date.
-No server, no database, no infrastructure to maintain.
+Even the backend is boring on purpose.
+Waitlist signups go straight into a Notion database through the official API: email, name, signup date.
+No separate server.
+No database to babysit.
 Just a Next.js API route that validates the email and creates a Notion page.

 Zero dependencies, maximum control

-One thing I'm particularly proud of: the iOS app has no third-party dependencies.
-Everything — hand tracking, audio engine, UI rendering, the CRT overlay — is built with SwiftUI, Vision, AVFoundation, and CoreGraphics.
-When you're building something that needs to run at camera frame rate with real-time audio, having full control over the stack matters.
-There's no abstraction layer between the gesture recognizer and the audio engine that could introduce latency or unexpected behavior.
+One thing I'm proud of: the iOS app has no third-party dependencies.
+Hand tracking, the audio engine, UI rendering, and the CRT overlay are built with SwiftUI, Vision, AVFoundation, and CoreGraphics.
+When an app needs to run at camera frame rate while driving real-time audio, control over the stack matters.
+There isn't an abstraction layer between the gesture recognizer and the audio engine where latency can hide.

-The whole project ships with bundled "Ipanema" tracks — drums, sub bass, and vocals — each with different bar lengths (2-bar, 8-bar, 16-bar), so users can experiment with layering and loop regions right out of the box.
+The project ships with bundled "Ipanema" tracks: drums, sub bass, and vocals.
+They use different bar lengths, including 2-bar, 8-bar, and 16-bar loops, so users can experiment with layering and loop regions right away.

 The main camera view with HUD overlay